 Fees & Remediation Deposits

-Remediation Deposit: Should we judge that your filming poses a risk of damage to an OPW heritage site, a refundable remediation deposit will be required prior to commencement of filming.
+Should we judge that your filming poses a risk of damage to an OPW heritage site, a refundable remediation deposit will be required prior to commencement of filming.
 The level of deposit and responsibility for before and after conditions surveys will be negotiated prior to permissions being issued, based on severity of potential damage.
 This may be as simple as taking photographs of the ground conditions before and after or may be more complex according to the details of your filming.
 If no damage occurs the full deposit will be refunded to you by an agreed date at the end of the filming.
-If any remedial works are required at OPW expense, these will be deducted and the balance refunded.

 Cancellation Fee: Once filming arrangements have been confirmed and your Permission Letter issued, cancellation will incur a charge of half the agreed fee.
 Cancellation with less than 48 hours’ notice will be charged the full agreed fee.

-Regrettably, there are certain themes of filming/photography which cannot be accommodated.
+Certain themes of filming/photography will not be accommodated.

-Inappropriate filming – The OPW will not permit requests for filming that are deemed unsuitable insofar as they do not align with the organisation’s objectives or are considered to be blasphemous, salacious or derogatory in nature.
+Inappropriate filming – Requests for filming that are deemed unsuitable insofar as they do not align with the organisation’s objectives or are considered to be blasphemous, salacious or derogatory in nature.

 OPW Heritage Services defines filming as Promotional, where our organisation and our sites are being directly promoted as places to visit, as opposed to media exposure only.

 Filming commissioned by Irish tourism partners may be considered as Promotional, depending on content.

 Filming for factual, non-dramatised productions with a primary focus on the history of a site(s) may be classed as Promotional Filming, but this is at our discretion and can be further discussed at the time of application